wasmCloud/wasmcloud.com/docs/cli/claims.md

 description: "wash claims command reference"
 ---

-Every component in a wasmCloud environment claims its capabilities or the features it can interact with to supplement its current behavior.
-These capabilities are claimed in the form of JSON Web Tokens (JWTs). `wash claims` will assist you to generate, manage and view these JWTs for wasmCloud components.
-Following are the subcommands available under `wash claims`.
+Every component in a wasmCloud environment contains metadata which are called claims, in the form of JSON Web Tokens (JWTs).

+`wash claims` helps generate, manage and view these JWTs for wasmCloud components.

+The following are the subcommands available under `wash claims`.

 - `inspect`
 - `sign`